Regional Class-Planned Pre-Reunion Events

 - In order to avoid multiple Wharton events in the same region, the date of the event must be approved by Wharton Special Events prior to marketing the event.

 - The Committee is responsible for negotiating deals with the venue for food and/or drink specials.
-Wharton will contribute a sum of money towards food or the first round of drinks.

 - Wharton requests a two-week lead time before the event to add information and registration links.

-Step-by-step Guide and checklist to planning a Pre-Reunion Event
+Step-by-Step Guide and Checklist to Planning a Pre-Reunion Event

 - Alumni Relations will work with Wharton Events to confirm the best date for your event and will confirm your event date within a day or two.